kaito-project/headlamp-kaito/website/docs/features/testing-mcp-server.md

 # Testing your MCP Server

 Before connecting your MCP server to Headlamp-KAITO, it's recommended to test it independently to ensure it's working correctly.
 This guide provides a complete walkthrough for testing a Kubernetes MCP Server using the MCP Inspector UI.
+> **Note:** Headlamp-KAITO allows you to test MCP Server tool calling support, but does not currently support deploying MCP servers to your cluster.
+Deployment support is coming soon!

 ## Why Test Your MCP Server First?